AroosaIjaz/AroosaIjaz.github.io/_portfolio/fear.md

 where do we go?

-When I was in high school, I worked on a project to design a self-sufficient human colony in space, a fascinating theoretical idea.
-Placed at Lagrange points near earth, we could in principle have everything we need...I kept thinking about till many years later...I still do...it gave me a fantasy to mull over...a possible escape! should all women go there...will we be safe there...?
+When I was in high school, I worked on a physics project to design a self-sufficient human colony in space, a fascinating theoretical idea.
+Placed at Lagrange points near earth, we could in principle have everything we need...I kept thinking about it till many years later...I still do...it gives me a fantasy to mull over...a possible escape! should all women go there...will we be safe there...?

 We are tired...of being your punching bag, of being your shame, of being your honor, of being your achievement, of being your vanity, of being defined through you